CounterPointe Energy Partners, LLC

 Before joining CNA, Cherie held positions at: LMI, working on infrastructure and alternative fuels analyses; David M Griffith and Associates, as a transportation consultant; and at Campaign for Oxford, supporting their development staff.

-FSi Consulting engineers
+FSi consulting engineers

 Ben Roush is committed to making sustainable, high-performance design work for his clients.
 In his 15 years in mechanical engineering, Ben has earned Building Energy Modeling Professional (BEMP) and Building Energy Assessment Professional (BEAP) certifications from ASHRAE, along with being a licensed mechanical and fire protection engineer, and a Certified Commissioning Professional (CCP).
 He is a LEED AP BD+C and the Co-Chair of the U.S. Green Building Council Maryland Community Board.
 Ben’s background includes more than 100 LEED projects, 80+ energy models, and scores of building retrofits and commissioning projects.
 This combination of experience gives Ben exposure to a wide range of installed equipment, so he is well-versed in energy-saving measures that reduce costs and have a short payback.

-The Honorable John Sarbanes
+Hon.
+John P. Sarbanes

 Congressman John Sarbanes has represented Maryland’s Third Congressional District in the U.S. Congress since 2007.
 He currently serves on the House Committee on Energy and Commerce, in addition to the Subcommittee on Health and the Subcommittee on Energy and Power.
 Since 2017, he has chaired the Democracy Reform Task Force, a bold effort in the House of Representatives to build a government that puts public interest ahead special interests.